 After you give birth, it’s normal for your entire midsection to seem quite foreign.
 Perhaps it seems like you have no abdominal muscles at all.
-Don’t panic, but also PLEASE don’t act on any urge to do thousands of sit-ups or planks in an attempt to “get your abs back.”
-This can have the opposite effect.
-You can absolutely have a strong core again, perhaps even stronger than it was prior to pregnancy, but it does require a methodical approach to recovery, focusing on gradually rebuilding your core from the inside out.
-PROnatal Fitness has developed a 3-Stage Core Recovery Protocol that has proven to be effective regardless of how many weeks, months, or years you are postpartum.
-The protocol is also highly beneficial for Diastasis Recti and C-Section Recovery.
-In this piece, we share 5 exercises from our Core Recovery Protocol to help you get started on a successful path to recovery.
+First, do not panic.
+This is completely normal.
+Second, PLEASE do not act on any urge to do thousands of sit-ups or planks in an attempt to “get your abs back,” as this can have the opposite effect.
+You can absolutely have a strong core again, perhaps even stronger than it was prior to pregnancy, but it does require a methodical approach to recovery.
+In this piece, we’ll discuss the most important muscles to focus on, 5 powerful core recovery exercises, and some important tips to expedite your recovery.

 5 Core Recovery Exercises

-- 360° 2-Step Exhales: This is a progression on 360° Breathing that increases emphasis on the exhale to increase TVA activation (AKA tighten the girdle more).
-WATCH VIDEO
+2. 360° 2-Step Exhales: This is a progression on 360° Breathing that increases the activation in your transverse abdominis (TVA) — your largest and innermost abdominal muscle (AKA your body’s “inner girdle”).

-Finally, if you’re interested in learning more about this topic, and working with postpartum women, consider taking our professional education to become a Pre/Postnatal Performance Training Specialist.
+If you are interested in working with postpartum women, and learning the details of our Core Recovery Protocol, consider taking our professional education to become a Pre/Postnatal Performance Training Specialist.